-The inverter has two DC inputs, to each of which one string can be connected in normal operation.
+The inverter has two DC inputs.
+In normal operation, two strings can be connected to DC input A and one string to DC input B.

 You have the option of operating the DC inputs A and B in parallel, and therefore of connecting several strings to the inverter.